dell-democenter/dell-democenter.github.io/0499/Readme_v3.3.md

 **MUST** be accessed by edge, it's not working with firefox

 ## nutanix
-is a single node nutanix "cluster". it´s based of the node (AHV) itself running a control vm (CVM). limited reources avalaible...
+is a single node nutanix "cluster". running nutanix´s hypervisor aka.
+AHV. (some kind of KVM).
+every nutanix node runs a control vm (CVM) that controls the underlying node. limited reources avalaible...

 ## prismcentral
-some kind of manager of managers aka. vcenter. it can control multiple nutanix clusters.
+some kind of "manager of managers" aka. vcenter. prismcentral aka.
+PC can control multiple nutanix clusters.

 ## proxmox
 is a single node proxmox cluster. can run KVM vm´s and linux containers. for demoing what proxmox is and most important whts it´s NOT.
 pbs ande backup schedule is already configured and onboarded.

 ## pbs
 proxmox backup server aka.
-PBS. a vm that is specifix designes to protecte proxmox environments. it´s doing ceompression and dedupe.
+PBS. a product that is specific designed to protect proxmox environments. it´s doing ceompression and dedupe, always.

 # actual issues